Complex Gaussianity of long-distance random wave processes: Random wave process and main results

 The above hypotheses are sufficient to obtain convergence of finite dimensional distributions.
 Additional natural continuity requirements are imposed in Theorem \ref{thm:tightness} to deduce stochastic continuity and tightness properties of $u^\eps$.

-\paragraph{Spatially rescaled random vector.} We know from the results in \cite{dawson1984random} that $u^\eps(z,x;\omega)$ with condition at $z=0$ given by \eqref{eq:u0plane} is defined as a continuous process in $z$ with values in $\sL^2(\Rm^d\times\Omega)$ and hence for a given $z$ for almost all $(x,\omega)$.
+\paragraph{Spatially rescaled random vector.} We know from the results in \cite{dawson1984random} that { for a realization $\omega$ of $B$ over sample space $\Omega$,} $u^\eps(z,x;\omega)$ with condition at $z=0$ given by \eqref{eq:u0plane} is defined as a continuous process in $z$ with values in $\sL^2(\Rm^d\times\Omega)$ and hence for a given $z$ for almost all $(x,\omega)$.
 Moreover, restricting the definition of $\eps$ to a countable sequence, for instance $\eps^{-1}\in\Nm^*$, we may assume $u^\eps(z,x;\omega)$ thus defined for all such values of $\eps$.
 We drop the dependence in $\omega$.